SarfrazAhmad307/iBitter-Stack/README.md

 ## Author

-Built by Sarfraz Ahmad as part of a research project on peptide bitterness prediction.
+Built by Sarfraz Ahmad as part of a research on peptide bitterness prediction.

 ---